Depleted Fracture Identification

 Parent-child well interactions can lead to compromised frac completions and significantly impact production.
-While there are several techniques for evaluating pressure communication between active completions and existing wells during or after fracturing treatments (frac hits), greater value comes from the ability to predict and prevent or mitigate these fracture interactions.
+While there are several techniques for evaluating pressure communication between existing wells during or after fracturing treatments, greater value comes from the ability to identify and prevent or mitigate these fracture interactions.

-D2F is leading the way in predicting frac hits from parent-child interactions The Depleted Fracture Identification (DFI) process identifies where infill wells have crossed existing fractures and, predicts potential frac hits from new completions, and provides actionable recommendations using the same drilling data that creates our OmniLog® lateral profile.
-The process precisely locates conductive channels between wells through identification of areas of localized depletion.
+Drill2Frac’s DFI is the only analysis method on the market that can precisely pin-point which areas of the lateral are most likely to cause fracture interactions, and provides the information necessary to mitigate them without sacrificing significant areas of the lateral.
+The DFI process identifies where infill wells cross existing fractures and predicts potential frac hits from new completions.
+DFI provides actionable recommendations using the same drilling data that creates our OmniLog® lateral profile.
+The process precisely locates conductive channels between wells by identifying areas of localized depletion.
 These areas are most often associated with fractures connected to a parent well.
-The DFI process can therefore be used for frac-hit mitigation, to reduce completion costs, and to understand the fracture growth that occurred in a parent well.

 Using the DFI process, operators can identify parent fractures in child wells, providing valuable insights for completion design.